explosion/ml-datasets/README.md

 ## Loaders

 Loaders can be imported directly or used via their string name (which is useful if they're set via command line arguments).
-Some loaders may take arguments – see the source of details.
+Some loaders may take arguments – see the source for details.

 ```python
 # Import directly